FLORIN

 Valori to be killed by Ridolfi and Tornabuoni kinsmen,

-Compagnacci, Ser Ceccone, Dolfo Spini, Santa Croce.
-Villari, Savonarola,
+Compagnacci, Ser Ceccone, Dolfo Spini, Santa Croce

 Fictional characters, Baldassarre, Tito, mentioned, Tessa